pharo-contributions/OSSubprocess/README.md

 * The user must explicitly close streams.
 It could be inside the `onExitDo:` or elsewhere, but must be done.
 We cannot automatically close streams because we don't know if the user has retrieved their contents or not (we cannot know what the user will do in the `doing:` closure).
 * If using pipes, the user must be sure to either retrieve steam contents as part of the `doing:` block or else make sure the process will not be writing much on them.
 Otherwise, you may hit the deadlock mentioned in [Semaphore-based SIGCHLD waiting](#semaphore-based-sigchld-waiting).
 * Contrary to regular files, the read of a pipe **consumes** the read.
 That is, you cannot read more than once a particular content.
 So for example, say you read from `stdout` in the `doing:` closure and then in `onExitDo:` you would like to do something with the total of the `stdout` (in this example, print it in the `Transcript`).
 If you read from `stdout` in `onExitDo:`, in this example, you will get nothing, because it was already read and consumed.
 To avoid loosing what you read (in case you need it later), you must store it somewhere yourself (in this example in the temp variable `totalStdout`).
-* If we run above code without the `fork` it will work but the Pharo UI will not be refreshed and it won't display the new Playground until the process has stoppped.
+* If we run above code without the `fork` it will work but the Pharo UI will not be refreshed and it won't display the new Playground until the process has stopped.
 This could be considered as an example of asynchronous calls as explained in [Asynchronous runs](#asynchronous-runs).

 ###  Asynchronous runs